cycomachead/hubot-group-alias/README.md

 ## Autocomplete Abilities
-By default, most chat apps don't support autocomplete for bots. :( However, Hubot Group Alias includes the ability to use custom emoji in order to allow apps autocomplete.
+By default, most chat apps don't support autocomplete for bots. :(

+However, Group Alias includes the ability to use custom emoji in order to allow apps autocomplete.
 This should work with most chat clients, though please file an issue if there is a different emoji syntax I've missed.
 To use this feature, all you need to do is add the emoji to your particular chatroom, with the same name as the alias.

 The script matches the following forms of the alias `dev`:

 * @dev